Live Aid: Background

-Michael Buerk's reports on the 1983–1985 famine in Ethiopia for BBC World Service helped spark the aid relief movement.
+The reports of Michael Buerk (pictured in 2012) on the 1983–1985 famine in Ethiopia for BBC World Service helped spark the aid relief movement.

 The 1985 Live Aid concert was conceived as a follow-on to the successful charity single "Do They Know It's Christmas?" which was also the idea of Geldof and Ure.
 In October 1984, images of hundreds of thousands of people starving to death in Ethiopia were shown in the UK in Michael Buerk's BBC News reports on the 1984 famine.
 The BBC News crew were the first to document the famine, with Buerk's report on 23 October describing it as "a biblical famine in the 20th century" and "the closest thing to hell on Earth".
 The reports featured a young nurse, Claire Bertschinger, who, surrounded by 85,000 starving people, told of her sorrow of having to decide which children would be allowed access to the limited food supplies in the feeding station and which were too sick to be saved.
 She would put a little mark on the children who got chosen, with Geldof stating of her at the time: "In her was vested the power of life and death.
 She had become God-like and that is unbearable for anyone."
 Traumatised by what she experienced she did not speak about it for two decades, recalling in 2005: "I felt like a Nazi sending people to the death camps.
 Why was I in this situation?
 Why was it possible in this time of plenty that some have food and some do not?
 It is not right."

 "There are thousands of people outside.
 I have counted 10 rows, and each row has more than 100 people in, and I can only take 60–70 children today, but they all need to come in."

 — —1984 diary entry from nurse Claire Bertschinger outside a feeding station.